TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

 new_visibility = relax_value(current_visibility, target_visibility, rate, noise_scale)
 ```

-Temperature is special: the target itself changes throughout the day (it's the diurnal curve), so the processor computes the diurnal target each cycle.
-There is no relaxation step for temperature — the diurnal curve is the computed value.
-Maritime and flood adjustments are applied as immediate offsets on top of the diurnal result.
+Temperature is not relaxed — the diurnal curve is the computed value.
+Maritime and flood adjustments are applied as immediate offsets.

 ### Maritime influence

 The maritime factor modifies the relaxation **target** for humidity, and applies a direct offset to temperature.
-It does not modify the computed value directly — this way the relaxation model naturally incorporates the maritime effect, and values vary smoothly with wind direction.
+It modifies the target, not the computed value, so the relaxation model incorporates the maritime effect without a separate adjustment step.

 ```
 function compute_maritime_influence(wind_dir_degrees, sea_direction)